FAQs

 Processors who are growing hemp for fibre production (meaning any use of the stalk), will want to produce tall plants with less energy devoted to seed head or flower development.

-Processors who are looking to use hurd will choose varieties and a planting density that encourages the development of thick stems for maximum yield of the woody core.
+Processors who are looking to use hurd for hempcrete will choose varieties and a planting density that encourages the development of thick stems for maximum yield of the woody core.

 Processors who are growing to harvest the outside bast fibre for textile production will choose varieties and a planting density that encourages the development of thin, tall plants to maximize yield of the outer skin of the stalk.